Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: System Model

-We consider a monostatic ISAC system as illustrated in Fig.~\ref{fig1}, where a base station (BS) sends data to a user equipment (UE) while simultaneously scanning different directions alternatively for target sensing by emitting radar signals.
-To guarantee sufficient array gain, large-scale antenna arrays are employed to form highly directional beams for communications and sensing, respectively, especially for millimeter wave frequencies and above.
-Since the antenna array with directional beamforming is approximately equivalent to a single directional antenna, we consider single-input single-output systems for both communications and sensing for simplicity.
+We consider a wireless network-based monostatic radar sensing scenario as illustrated in Fig.~\ref{fig1}, where a base station (BS) sends data to a user equipment (UE) while simultaneously scanning different directions alternatively for target sensing by emitting radar signals.
+To guarantee sufficient array gain, large-scale antenna arrays are employed to form highly directional beams for sensing and communications, respectively, especially for millimeter wave frequencies and above.
+Since the antenna array with directional beamforming is approximately equivalent to a single directional antenna, we consider single-input single-output systems for both sensing and communications for simplicity.